-The solution outlined in this document is non-proprietary and will work as a template for any e-voting system.
+The solution outlined in this document is non-proprietary and will work as a template for any election scenario using electronic systems for all or part of the process.
 The objective is to introduce a uniform and reliable way to allow election systems to interact with each other.
 The proposed standard is intended to reinforce public confidence in the election process and to facilitate the job of democracy builders by introducing guidelines for the selection or evaluation of future election systems.